 Recently, an increase in irritation and pain led my wife to discuss the possibility of surgery with her doctor.
 This procedure is fairly serious, and involves cutting away the pinguicula entirely, along with a few layers of the eye tissue itself.
 There are the standard difficulties which come with every surgery: pain, the danger of infection (especially serious in the eye), and surgical mishap.
 But the truly upsetting aspect is the ‘failure rate’ of the surgery itself: in more than 60% of cases, the pinguecula returns in less than a year.

 These concerns, along with the horrifying idea of someone cutting into my wife’s eye, inspired me to seek out any alternatives which might help us avoid surgery.
-I came across a little-known report from 2012, in which an independent researcher discovered the nearly miraculous nature of eye drops containing an extremely dilute solution of the common cardiovascular compound dipyridamole.
+I came data concerning eye drops containing an extremely dilute solution of the common cardiovascular compound dipyridamole.
 Details of this discovery and information about this compound can be found on this page.